Australian property law

 Australian property law, or property law in Australia, are laws that regulate and prioritise the rights, interests and responsibilities of individuals in relation to "things" (property).
 These things are forms of "property" or "rights" to possession or ownership of an object.
-Property law orders or prioritises rights and classifies property as either real and tangible, such as land, or intangible, such as the right of an author to their literary works or personal but tangible, such as a book or a pencil.
-The scope of what constitutes a thing capable of being classified as property and when an individual or body corporate gains priority of interest over a thing has in legal scholarship been heavily debated on a philosophical level.
+Property law orders or prioritises rights and classifies property as either real and tangible, such as land, or intangible, such as the right of an author to their literary works, or personal but tangible, such as a book or a pencil.
+The scope of what constitutes a thing capable of being classified as property, and when an individual or body corporate gains priority of interest over a thing, has in legal scholarship been heavily debated on a philosophical level.

 Land law

 Land is the predominant focus of Western property law, including Australian property law.
-Legal developments in this field outweigh the development of other forms of property law, this is primarily due to the high value of land in comparison to other forms of property, such as chattels.
+Legal developments in this field outweigh the development of other forms of property law, primarily due to the high value of land in comparison to other forms of property, such as chattels.

 Each state in Australia has a different regime for the regulation and bureaucratisation of land.
-Property law is a largely statute-based but continues in important aspects to be influenced by the common law and principles that originate from Australia's history as a British colony, where land and estate law developed through the ambit of feudalism.
+Property law is largely statute-based but continues in important aspects to be influenced by the common law and principles that originate from Australia's history as a British colony, where land and estate law developed through the ambit of feudalism.

 Property law is enabling in that it creates a system for evidencing, recognising and transferring title to land, facilitating its use as an economic instrument.
 Other legal instruments in property law that facilitate the private and commercial dealing of land include the mortgage, lease, covenant and easement.